FISHERS OF MEN

 In divisions that have a minimum of 5 tournaments, the team having the highest cumulative point total in each division will be declared the Division Points Champions for that division.
 In the event a division has less than 5 tournaments, there will be no points champions for that division.
 All ties in the cumulative year end standings will be broken by season cumulative net weight.

 The winning team in each divisional tournament will receive 150 points, 2nd place 149 points, 3rd place 148 points and so on.
 In the event of a tie in a tournament both teams will receive the points for the place they are tied at, and the subsequent place will remain vacant.
 Teams not weighing any fish will receive 1 less point than the last place team(s) with fish.

 In addition, all teams who attend the pre-tournament meeting (whether entered in the tournament or not) will receive an additional 50 points, which will be applied to the teams cumulative point total for the year.
 At least one team member must be in attendance from the beginning to the end of the meeting.
 Points will run through all tournaments within that division and may not be transferred to or from any other division.

 19. DISTRICT CHAMPIONSHIP TOURNAMENT ELIGIBILITY

-The Division Points Champions from each division that has a minimum of 5 tournaments will receive an invitation to compete in the Berkley Team Series District Championship in their district.
+In divisions that have a season consisting of 8 or more tournaments, the top 20% of the season average number of boats will receive an invitation to compete in the Berkley Team Series District Championship in their district.
 (See Berkley Team Series rules for details)